 Remove pieces to cool directly on racks to cool completely.

-1 Whisk together until smooth the egg whites and 1 1/3 cups of the powdered sugar.
+Whisk the egg whites and 1 1/3 cups of the powdered sugar together until smooth .

-If you are planning to eat your gingerbread house, and are concerned about the safety of raw eggs, you can microwave the egg white powdered sugar mixture for several seconds (30-40) until the mixture reaches a temperature of 160 degrees, but not higher than 175°F. You can also use pasteurized dried or liquid egg whites.
+If you are planning to eat your gingerbread house and are concerned about the safety of raw eggs, you can cook the egg white powdered sugar mixture in a double boiler until the mixture reaches a temperature of 160°F, but not higher than 175° (for more information, read How to Pasteurize Eggs at Home).
+You can also use pasteurized dried or liquid egg whites.